-There is a specific EPRR risk register, which is aligned with that of the national and regional risk registers, and continues to be reviewed quarterly.
+There is a specific emergency preparedness, resilience and response (EPRR) risk register, which is aligned with that of the national and regional risk registers, and continues to be reviewed quarterly.
 It includes the necessary scorings and mitigations to either manage or tolerate the risks identified and there is an EPRR strategy, training and exercising strategy and programme in place, however, due to the continued pandemic response, training and exercising has been greatly reduced and currently is only linked to the Covid-19 response.